Homepage / Excursion Guides / A Cruisers Guide to Belize’s Mayan Ruins

 Best Mayan Ruin Day Trips from Belize City

-Whether you have a whole day or only a few hours to explore, these are our favorite Mayan Ruins you can see on a day trip from Belize City.
+Whether you have a whole day or only a few hours to explore, these are our favorite Mayan ruins you can see on a day trip from Belize City.

 Lamanai